biofold/PhD-SNPg/README.md

       1) Download PhD-SNPg script from github
         - git clone https://github.com/biofold/PhD-SNPg.git

-      2) Required python libraries: scikit-learn-0.17
+      2) Required python library: scikit-learn-0.17
-	  They are already available in tools directory.
+	  It is available in tools directory or at https://pypi.python.org/simple/scikit-learn/

-	- Untar the scikit-learn-0.17.tar.gz directory and run python setup.py install --install-lib=../ https://pypi.python.org/simple/scikit-learn/
+	- Untar the scikit-learn-0.17.tar.gz
+          move in the directory and run
+          python setup.py install --install-lib=..

       3) Required UCSC tools and data:
         - bigWigToBedGraph and twoBitToFa from http://hgdownload.cse.ucsc.edu/admin/exe